pypa/manylinux/pep-perennial.rst

 the list for manylinux2010 (:pep:`571`), and based on library versions in newer versions of CentOS.

+The overall goal is to ensure that if a wheel is tagged as ``manylinux_glibc_2_Y``, then users can be reasonably confident that this wheel will work in any real-world linux-based python environment that uses ``glibc 2.Y`` or later and matches the other wheel compatibility tags.
+For example, this includes making sure that the wheel only uses symbols that are available in the oldest supported glibc, and doesn't rely on the system to provide any libraries that aren't universally available.
+But the exact details of auditwheel's checks will evolve over time as the Linux distribution landscape changes and as we learn more about real-world compatibility pitfalls.

 As with the previous manylinux tags, required libraries which are not on the whitelist will need to be bundled into the wheel.